10 Attractive High-Yield Blue Chips For Contrarians

 7. Welltower (NYSE:HCN), Yield: 4.7%

 Welltower is one of the more blue-chip opportunities in the healthcare REIT space, and its price has recently declined, and its valuation has become significantly more attractive.
 Besides being the largest healthcare REIT, it pays a big, growing dividend.
 It's also well diversified across senior housing (triple-net and operating), outpatient medical, and long-term post-acute.

 The "post-acute" is somewhat risky considering other healthcare REITs (such as HCP (NYSE:HCP) and Ventas (NYSE:VTR)) have been shedding "skilled nursing" exposure because they don't want to deal with the regulatory reimbursement risks.
 However, we like that Welltower has some exposure to the upside in that segment.

 In recent months, Welltower's business has remained strong, and its price to FFO ratio has dropped to a compelling 17.1x.
 We also like that Welltower rents properties under group leases rather than separate per property leases, because this makes it harder for tenants to drop underperforming properties.
 Also, we'd be remiss not to point out the strong demographics on Welltower's side (i.e. the aging US population, and the growing needs for healthcare).

 If you're looking for a compelling blue-chip healthcare REIT with a big dividend yield that has also underperformed the rest of the market (as measured by the S&P 500) over the last year (but is recently perking up and showing signs of life) we believe Welltower is worth considering.

 6. Ventas, Yield: 4.6%

-If you like the healthcare demographics story and the big-dividend yield offered by Welltower, but you don't like the Affordable Care Act risks associated with skilled nursing facilities, consider Ventas.
+If you like the healthcare demographics story and the big dividend yield offered by Welltower, but you don't like the Affordable Care Act risks associated with skilled nursing facilities, consider Ventas.
 Ventas is a healthcare REIT that offers a similar big dividend yield (5.2%), but spun off most of its risky skilled nursing facilities business into a separate REIT (Care Capital Properties (NYSE:CCP)) in 2015.

 And despite the arguably lower-risk business, Ventas trades at a similar price-to-FFO ratio as Welltower (Ventas is slightly more attractive at 16.6x).